Spring 2024 Payment Due Date

-Payment due by Sunday, August 20.
-Be sure to pay to avoid a late payment fee!
+Payment due by Sunday, Jan.
+7, 2024 to avoid late fees.
+Make your payment through MyNIC.

 NIC’s Student Finance resources are available for students to be aware and informed about paying for college.
 From making the decision to sign up through paying off tuition in installments, Student Finance resources enable you to make efficient and educated decisions at each step of financing your education at NIC.